JunaidWhoCodes/Task-Manager-in-Django/README.md

 **Pure Frontend Questions**
 - **What React is and why it’s used:** React is a JavaScript library for building user interfaces using components.
 In this project the React app (in `frontend/`) renders the UI, manages state, and reacts to user actions without reloading the page. **Files:** `frontend/src/App.jsx`, `frontend/src/main.jsx`.

+  **Theory (expanded):**
+  - **Definition:** React is a declarative, component-based library for building UIs.
+Instead of describing step-by-step DOM changes, you declare what the UI should look like for a given application state.
+  - **JSX:** React uses JSX — a syntax that looks like HTML inside JavaScript — to describe UI structure.
+JSX is compiled to `React.createElement` calls by the build tool (Vite/Babel).
+  - **Components:** A React app is composed of components (reusable UI pieces).
+Components receive `props` (read-only inputs) and can manage their own `state` (data that changes over time).
+  - **State & Hooks:** Modern React uses functional components with hooks like `useState` (local state) and `useEffect` (side effects such as fetching data).
+Hooks replaced many lifecycle methods from class components and make code easier to reason about.
+  - **One-way data flow:** Data flows down from parent to child via props.
+Events bubble up via callback props — this makes state changes predictable.
+  - **When to use React:** Use React when you need a highly interactive UI, fast updates, or a single-page experience.
+For simple static pages, server-rendered templates may be simpler.
 - **Difference between traditional Django templates and React frontend:** Django templates render HTML on the server for each page load, whereas React builds an SPA that updates the DOM on the client.
 This project uses Django only as an API (JSON) provider and React for interactive UI. **Files:** `backend/` (templates not used), `frontend/src/*`.

+  **Theory (expanded):**
+  - **Server-rendered templates:** Django templates generate HTML on the server using Python context, which is then sent to the browser.
+Good for SEO and simple apps.
+  - **Client-side rendering (CSR):** React renders HTML in the browser using JavaScript.
+CSR enables richer interactivity and smoother UX at the cost of requiring JS in the client and sometimes additional SEO work.
 - **SPA (Single Page Application) concept:** The app loads a single HTML page (`frontend/index.html`) and React updates the view dynamically.
 Navigation and state changes do not require full page reloads. **Files:** `frontend/index.html`, `frontend/src/App.jsx`.

+  **Theory (expanded):**
+  - **SPA benefits:** faster navigation after first load, smoother transitions, and the ability to manage state in memory across the app.
+  - **SPA trade-offs:** initial bundle size, need for client-side routing (e.g., `react-router`), and extra handling for SEO if needed.
 - **Virtual DOM and component-based architecture:** React maintains a lightweight Virtual DOM to efficiently update only changed parts of the UI.
 Components here include `App`, `TaskList`, `TaskItem`, `AddTaskForm`. **Files:** `frontend/src/components/*.jsx`.

+  **Theory (expanded):**
+  - **Virtual DOM:** React keeps a virtual copy of the DOM in memory.
+When state changes, React calculates the minimal set of changes (diffing) and applies them to the real DOM — this is called reconciliation and improves performance.
+  - **Component composition:** Small components are composed into larger ones, making the code modular and easier to test and reuse.
 - **How React fetches data using fetch() or Axios:** React uses `fetch()` in `App.jsx` to GET/POST/PATCH/DELETE JSON from the API and then updates component state. **Files:** `frontend/src/App.jsx`, `frontend/src/components/AddTaskForm.jsx`.

+  **Theory (expanded):**
+  - **`fetch()` vs `axios`:** `fetch()` is a standard browser API that returns Promises and requires manual handling of JSON and some errors. `axios` is a popular third-party library that provides a nicer API (automatic JSON parsing, request/response interceptors, and better error handling across browsers).
+Both are fine; `fetch()` keeps dependencies minimal.
+  - **How it works:** The frontend sends an HTTP request (method + headers + optional body).
+The server responds with a status code and JSON body.
+The client checks the status and parses JSON, then updates UI state.
 - **Rendering lists & displaying loading/error states:** The UI maps API arrays to components via `.map()` and uses `Loading.jsx`/`Error.jsx` for UX feedback. **Files:** `frontend/src/components/TaskList.jsx`, `frontend/src/components/TaskItem.jsx`, `frontend/src/components/Loading.jsx`, `frontend/src/components/Error.jsx`.

+**Theory-only notes**
+- Some presentation topics are conceptual and not implemented as files here; I included short definitions so you can explain them during your talk:
+  - **Component lifecycle (class vs hooks):** Historically React class components had lifecycle methods like `componentDidMount`.
+Hooks (`useEffect`) are now the standard for side effects in functional components.
+  - **Declarative vs imperative:** React encourages declarative UI definitions (describe the UI for a given state) rather than imperative DOM mutations (manually change DOM nodes).
+  - **Ecosystem topics (brief):** Routing (`react-router`), state management (`Redux`, `Context API`), and build tools (Vite, Webpack) are common additions when projects grow.

 **Frontend + Backend (Both) Questions**
 - **Difference between Django templates and React (context of project):** This is both a frontend design choice and a backend deployment consideration: React handles UI while Django provides JSON APIs. **Files:** `frontend/src/*`, `backend/tasks/views.py`, `backend/tasks/serializers.py`.